-To get the most out of this course it would be advantageous for students to have completed Year 10 Visual Art in Design.
+To get the most out of this course it would be advantageous for students to have completed Year 10 Visual Art or Year 10 Visual Art in Design.

 What is the subject matter and what skills will I learn in this subject throughout senior school?